sebastian-gregoricchio/Rseb/README.md

 An R-package for daily tasks necessary to handle biological data as well as avoid re-coding of small functions for quick but necessary data managing.

 ## Dependencies/Requirements
-Some functions of this package require `Bioconductor` libraries. this functions should install automatically the package.
+Some functions of this package require `Bioconductor` libraries.
+These functions should install automatically with the package.
 Anyway, install `Bioconductor` repository is recommended.

 ```r
 if (!requireNamespace("BiocManager", quietly = TRUE))